-R ecommendation MHCLG response Lewisham comment 1.
-A new body, the Office of Local Audit and Regulation (OLAR), be created to manage, oversee and regulate local audit with the following key responsibilities: - procurement of local audit contracts - producing annual reports summarising the state of local audit - management of local audit contracts - monitoring and review of local audit performance - determining the code of local audit practice - regulating the local audit sector We are considering these recommendations further ar make a full response by spring 2.
-The current roles and responsibilities relating to local audit discharged by the: - Public Sector Audit Appointments (PSAA) - Institute of Chartered Accountants in England and Wales (ICAEW) - FRC/ARGA - The Comptroller and Auditor General (C&AG) to be transferred to the OLAR We are considering these recommendations further ar make a full response by spring 3.
-A Liaison Committee be established comprising key stakeholders and chaired by MHCLG, to receive reports from the new regulator on the development of local audit.
-We are considering these recommendations further ar make a full response by spring 7.
+- 1. A new body, the Office of Local Audit and Regulation (OLAR), be created to manage, oversee and regulate local audit with the following key responsibilities: - procurement of local audit contracts - producing annual reports summarising the state of local audit - management of local audit contracts - monitoring and review of local audit performance - determining the code of local audit practice - regulating the local audit sector - 2.
+The current roles and responsibilities relating to We are considering these local audit discharged by the: - Public Sector Audit Appointments (PSAA) - Institute of Chartered Accountants in England and Wales (ICAEW) - FRC/ARGA - The Comptroller and Auditor General (C&AG) to be transferred to the OLAR - 3.
+A Liaison Committee be established comprising We are considering these key stakeholders and chaired by MHCLG, to receive reports from the new regulator on the development of local audit. - 7.
 That quality be consistent with the highest standards of audit within the revised fee structure.
-In cases where there are serious or We are considering these recommendations further ar make a full response by spring
+In cases where there are serious or